cldf-datasets/barlowhandandfive/cldf/README.md

 ## <a name="table-contributionscsv"></a>Table [contributions.csv](./contributions.csv)

-Forms for this study (i.e., words for the concepts 'five' and 'hand' in Austronesian languages) were taken from the four datasets listed in this table.
+Forms for this study (i.e., words for the concepts ‘five’ and ‘hand’ in Austronesian languages) were taken from the four datasets listed in this table.

 property | value
  --- | ---